Ballistic Gelatin, Body Armour and Standardised Testing

 DRDO's Centre for Fire, Explosive and Environment Safety (CFEES) in Delhi provides the testing infrastructure for certified armour procurement under IS 17051-2018 for the Ministry of Home Affairs and Ministry of Defence.
 The CFEES protocol requires that each batch of armour be tested with a minimum of five shots per size per protection level, with all five shots meeting the penetration and BFD criteria.
 This testing regime is more demanding per batch than the NIJ 0101.06 protocol for commercial law-enforcement vest certification, which has a tiered follow-on testing protocol for production monitoring.

 NIST's Office of Law Enforcement Standards (OLES) manages the NIJ Compliance Testing Program for body armour in the US.
-Under this programme, vests submitted for NIJ certification are tested at NIST-accredited independent ballistic laboratories (including H.P.
-White Laboratory in Street, Maryland; Chesapeake Testing in Belcamp, Maryland; and the Southwest Research Institute in San Antonio, Texas).
+Under this programme, vests submitted for NIJ certification are tested at accredited independent ballistic laboratories (including Chesapeake Testing in Belcamp, Maryland, and the Southwest Research Institute in San Antonio, Texas); H.P.
+White Laboratory in Street, Maryland, formerly one of the first NIJ-approved test laboratories, ceased operations on 31 March 2020.
 Vest models that pass testing are listed on the NIJ Compliant Products List.
 Procurement of armour for US federal law enforcement agencies requires that the vest model appear on this list.

 The chain of evidence from a certification test to a courtroom is relevant in two distinct forensic contexts.
 First, when a vest failed during a shooting and the question is whether the vest was performing to specification, the certification records, the test laboratory's accreditation status, and the batch-level compliance records for the specific vest in question are all discoverable.
 Second, when a prosecutor or defence counsel wants to establish what level of protection a perpetrator should have expected to penetrate, the same certification data establishes the vest's designed stopping threshold.